awsdocs/amazon-fsx-windows-user-guide/doc_source/validate-ad-config.md

    }
    ```

-1. \(Optional\) Set Organizational Unit, Delegated Administrators group, and enable service account permission validation by following instructions in the included `README.md` file prior to running the validation tool\.
+1. \(Optional\) Set Organizational Unit, Delegated Administrators group, DomainControllersMaxCount, and enable service account permission validation by following instructions in the included `README.md` file prior to running the validation tool\.
+**Note**
+The Builtin `Domain Admins` group has a different name if the operating system is not in English\.
+For example, the group is named `Administrateurs du domaine` in the French OS version\.
+If you don't specify a value, the default `Domain Admins` group name is used and the file system creation fails\.

 1. Run the validation tool by using this command\.